 National Hospitalist Day is celebrated annually on the first Thursday of March to recognize the contributions of thousands of hospitalists nationwide.
 The holiday seeks to encourage us to celebrate the individuals that make up the hospital medicine community.
 The people that practice hospital medicine are known as hospitalists.
 They have been and continue to be a critical part of the nation’s health care service delivery.
 Hospitalists are known for their compassion and care towards patients and they should be celebrated for their continued excellence in their field.
+If you’re inspired to join this noble profession, here are some nursing scholarships to help you cover your studies.

 History of National Hospitalist Day